Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ## Levels: setosa versicolor virginica
 ```

 We see here that we've got three "levels" of this variable, but they aren't numbers like our other variables.
-This is what's called a **nominal discrete** variable, which just means a variable where only certain values are possible (the species of iris), and the options, or levels, don't have a meaninful order.
+This is what's called a **nominal discrete** variable, which just means a variable where only certain values are possible (the species of iris), and the options, or levels, don't have a meaningful order.
 If there were a meaningful order to our possible values, we would have an **ordered discrete** variable, which could be something like shoe size, it's a number, and each size fits into an order, however there are a limited number of possible values.

 # Descriptive statistics

-Now that we have a data set, and understand what we're looking at, let's start to get an idea of what our data look like quantiatively.
-When we're not looking to answer a specific, quantitative question, like "are the sepals of species A longer than the sepals of species B", then use what we call **descriptive** statistics, these are values like **mean**, **median**, and **mode**, that just give us a way to quantitatively describe our data.
+Now that we have a data set, and understand what we're looking at, let's start to get an idea of what our data look like quantitatively.
+When we're not looking to rigorously answer a specific, quantitative question, like "are the sepals of species A longer than the sepals of species B", then use what we call **descriptive** statistics, these are values like **mean**, **median**, and **mode**, that just give us a way to quantitatively describe our data.

 The best way to get started looking at a data set, is with just a simple histogram and R makes this really easy for us.
 Here we're going to make a histogram of our sepal width